Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Experiments

-Experiments were conducted on $K=20$ node graphs with 40 total edges in expectation and $K=5$ node graphs with 5 total edges in expectation.
-Graphs were generated according to the Erdos-Renyi random graph model \citep{Erdos:1959:pmd}.
-Results for each method were computed from 20 seeds with different graphs and data.
-The mechanisms between parent and child nodes were linear Gaussians, with the edge weights sampled uniformly in $ \{-2, -0.5\} \cup \{0.5, 2.0\}$ as done in \cite{Cundy2021BCDNS}.
-Given the ground truth graph, data was sampled from the graph using ancestral sampling with a variance of $\sigma^2=0.1$.
-We used $N=500$ samples of data for each experiment.
+Experiments were conducted on $K=5$ node graphs with 5 total edges in expectation, $K=20$ node graphs with 40 total edges in expectation and $K=50$ node graphs with 50 total edges in expectation.
+20 different graphs from different seeds were generated according to the Erdos-Renyi random graph model as well as scale-free graphs \citep{Erdos:1959:pmd}.
+Results on scale-free graphs for 5 and 20 nodes can be found in the appendix \ref{sec:scale_free}.
+100 samples of data were taken from each graph.
+The mechanisms between parent and child nodes were linear Gaussian, with the edge weights sampled uniformly in $ \{-2, -0.5\} \cup \{0.5, 2.0\}$ as done in \citet{Cundy2021BCDNS}.
+Given the ground truth graph, ancestral sampling was used with homogeneous variance across nodes of $\sigma^2=0.1$.
+Note that linear Gaussian models with homogeneous noise are provably identifiable using just observational data \citep{Peters_2013} as a result, the uncertainty represented by the posterior in these results corresponds to uncertainty as a result of lack of data, not due multiple graphs being in the same Markov equivalence classes.